 There are so many different kinds of nail trimmers out there, it is hard for the average dog owner to know which ones are appropriate for his or her pooch.

-The two main aspects to take into consideration when selecting dog nail trimmers is that they need to be sharp, and that they can cut without crushing.
+The main aspect to take into consideration when selecting dog nail trimmers is that they need to be sharp.

-The only type of nail trimmer that should be used for clipping a dog’s nails safely are the kinds that look like a pair of pliers, with the big handles and dual cutting surfaces.
-These trimmers typically stay sharp longer, they do not crush when correctly used and they are much easier to control by how they are held.
-This type of clipper is more expensive – usually costing between $10 and $25 depending on the brand – but there is a reason for this!
+The best type of nail trimmer that should be used for clipping a dog’s nails safely are the kinds that look like a pair of pliers, with the big handles and dual cutting surfaces.
+These trimmers typically stay sharp longer; they do not crush when correctly used and the handles allow much easier control.
+This type of clipper can be more expensive depending on the brand – but there is a reason for this!
 They work!

-And for toy breeds or puppies you might prefer the Li’l Pals Nail Green Trimmer for Extra Small Dogs.
+For toy breeds or puppies you might prefer a Nail Trimmer for Extra Small Dogs (affiliate link).

-For larger breeds, these nail clippers are proving very popular:
+For larger breeds, these nail clippers (affiliate link) are proving very popular

 Some of the most popular nail clippers to buy, and the ones likely used by your veterinary hospital and groomer, are made by Millers Forge and are simply called Heavy Duty Orange Handle Nail Clippers (not the stainless steel clippers).
 They are sharp, stay sharp and give years of precise service without crushing or causing any toenail damage when used correctly.